caleb-j-kim/gradient_descent/README.md

-Linear Regression using Gradient Descent
+Linear Regression using Gradient Descent on the Auto MPG Dataset

-Overview

-This project implements linear regression using gradient descent on the Auto MPG dataset.
+Overview: This project implements linear regression using gradient descent on the Auto MPG dataset.

-Setup

-Ensure Python 3.x is installed.

-Install the required libraries in the terminal in the working directory:

-pip install pandas numpy scikit-learn matplotlib
+Setup: Ensure Python 3.x is installed.
+Install the required libraries in the terminal in the working directory: pip install pandas numpy scikit-learn matplotlib

 Run the code using the command: python linear_regression_auto_mpg.py